kaizen-ai/kaizenflow/documentation/notes/code_style.md

     Decorator adding a timer around function `f`.
     """
     ```
-- This is useful to distinguish the object code from the real life object
+- This is useful for distinguishing the object code from the real-life object
 - E.g.,
     ```python
     # The df `df_tmp` is used for ...